 Think of it as a “hint” about the identity of the file.

 Why can’t you trust the “type” field?

-For example: They could change the mime type of a .exe file to “image/jpeg” or they could change a .php file to “text/csv”.
+For example, they could change the mime type of a .exe file to “image/jpeg” or they could change a .php file to “text/csv”.

 If that happens, your mime type validation check will let the file pass.
-As a result, an attacker will be free to upload any kind of file that they want to.
-Even PHP files…
+As a result, an attacker will be free to upload any kind of file that they want.

 Spoofing MIME types with cURL and PHP.

-In a previous post, I wrote a guide on how to upload files with cURL and PHP.
+In a previous post, we wrote a guide on how to upload files with cURL and PHP.

-However, when I modified the validation rules on that upload script to only check the mime type, the file got through.
+However, when we modified the validation rules on that upload script to only check the mime type, the file got through.